Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Just like other types of insurance, life insurance is a way to prepare for the unexpected.
-Talking about end-of-life plans and death might feel uncomfortable, but knowing that loved ones will have financial security in the event of a death can also give confidence.
+Talking about end-of-life plans and death might feel uncomfortable, but knowing that loved ones have some financial security in the event of a death can also provide peace of mind.

 There are several types of life insurance policies available, and they differ in cost and scope.
-You’re probably asking What does life insurance cover, exactly?
+You’re probably asking, what does life insurance cover, exactly?
+Let’s take a look at the most common expenses covered by life insurance as well as potential exceptions.

 Debts

-Still, unpaid debts that loved ones are not directly responsible for might affect them financially.
+In fact, even if they’re not directly responsible, loved ones might still be financially impacted by unpaid debts.
 For instance, debt payments could be deducted from the deceased’s estate, which would reduce the inheritance left to family members and other beneficiaries.

 Monthly Bills